JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

 **Optimization :**

 <p align="justify">
 The XGBoost algorithm is laborious to optimize because of its numerous hyper-parameters.
-We proceed by random grid search, with 300 sets of hyper-parameters at first, then we focus on the most promising hyper-parameter area for a second grid of 300 sets of hyper-parameters.
+We proceed by random grid search, with 300 sets of hyper-parameters at first, then we focus on the most promising hyper-parameter area with a second grid of 300 sets of hyper-parameters.
 </p>

 Best performing hyper-parameters set :